Decoding Netflix's Global Success: The Power of Localization

 To achieve high-quality subtitles for all the languages, Netflix launched the Hermes Portal and hired translators to manage the subtitles in-house.
 However, given that Netflix is specialized in technology and media, rather than in translation and localization, the project turned out to be time-consuming and eventually shut down.

 It’s a mistake to underestimate the complexity and importance of high-quality translations and localization practices.
 This workload was too challenging even for a company like Netflix.
 Therefore, now they are relying on specialized third-party services to handle these tasks while they are focusing on their core business.

-So it’s important to realize that language is crucial for globalization however, it shouldn’t take up too much of your time and distract you from working on your product/service.
+So it’s important to realize that language is crucial in any global strategy however, it shouldn’t take up too much of your time and distract you from working on your product/service.
 This is why it’s advisable to invest in a solution that can take up the translation workload and deliver you the best localization results while you work on your business.

 The initial Netflix model was to offer only pre-existing series and movies but producing original content is what took their localization strategy to the next level.
 Creating original content that really reflects the local culture allowed Netflix to attract foreign audiences and facilitate entry into new markets.
 In fact, in 2019, Netflix reported that the most popular titles throughout India, Korea, Japan, Turkey, Thailand, Sweden, and the United Kingdom were all local originals.

 “In terms of programming strategy, where we are coming from is that a show has to feel true and authentic to the country it originates from.
 If we do a show in India it has to feel loved in that market first for it to have any strategic value for us.”
 Erik Barmack, vice president of international originals at Netflix